 A rigorous treatment of the propositional and predicate calculi.
 Topics considered are truth, validity, consequence, consistency, tautologousness, and derivability.
 A system of natural deduction is developed.
 The course also includes an introduction to set theory and proofs of the consistency and completeness of the predicate calculus.
 Prerequisites: PHIL 111 or permission of instructor.
-Credits: 3(3-0) Offered once every 2 semesters sonal identity, perception, dreaming, and the problem of choice.
-Prerequisites: One philosophy course or permission of instructor.
-Credits: 3(3-0) Offered every three semesters
+Credits: 3(3-0) Not offered on a regular basis.